If you signed up for ShopKeep on or after October 12, 2017, use this article to set up basic items.

 - Click ‘Add New’.

-To learn about creating items with variants, visit our Add an Item with Variants article.
+To learn how to create items with variants, visit our Add an Item with Variants article.

-- UPC codes that are 8 or 12 digits cannot begin with 2, 4, 5, or contain letters.
-If a UPC does not meet these criteria, print a new label via ShopKeep Label Printing to be able to scan the item at the register.
+- 8 and 12 digit UPC codes cannot begin with 2, 4, or 5.
+No UPC codes can contain letters.
+If a UPC does not meet these criteria, print a new label via ShopKeep Label Printing to scan the item at the register.

 Supplier Code | Any reorder code associated with the item.